 - Open trades / unrealized profit or losses

-- Deposits & withdrawals of money from the account.
-This is done so the % return is reflected correctly.
+- Deposits & withdrawals* of money from the account.
+This is done so the percentage return is reflected correctly.

-By calculating return based on the equity when a position is opened, deposits and withdrawals do not affect the percentage return.
-This is done so that a trader can't artificially skew his results by depositing or withdrawing money at the appropriate time.
+*By calculating return based on equity, deposits and withdrawals do not affect the percentage return.
+This is done so that a trader can't artificially skew his results by depositing or withdrawing money.

 Darwinex splits this trade into 2 positions with the following result: